adzh2100/SASD/README.md

-# SASD
+# Software architectures and software development
-Software architecture and software development
+Project for FMI course